Walk #756: A circular walk from Thetford to Brandon

 At the church join St Edmund Way, which will be followed all the way to Thetford, as it heads to the left, passing through a small bridge under the railway line; on the other side of the bridge turn right along a track that heads eastwards through the forest, with the railway line down below to the right.
 The track ends at the A134 road; turn right to head southeastwards down the A134 for a short distance before turning right down another track, signposted for a Cub and Scout camp.

 When the track immediately forms take the left-hand fork, and head under a low bridge under the railway line to reach a large expanse of ground.
 Walk down towards the river, and then turn left to walk along the ground towards a large factory.
 Head to the right of the factory along a footpath that squeezes between the river and the factory grounds, and on the other side cross some waste ground, with the river out of sight below to the right.
 The path soon leaves the waste ground and enters woodland, plunging southwards through the trees.
-After half a mile int he trees the path turns slightly right to meet the river bank, and continues south with the river in close company to the right to reach Abbey Heath Weir.
+After half a mile amongst the trees, the path turns slightly right to meet the river bank, and continues south with the river in close company to the right to reach Abbey Heath Weir.

 The river continues to twist around, eventually passing some lakes on the left and passing under the A11 dual carriageway bridge to reach the outskirts of Thetford.
 Continue along the path as it settles on a more easterly course for about a mile from the A11; when the surfaced path ends head on along the grass with the river on the right until a large road bridge is reached near the ruins of the priory.
 Here turn left to join London Road which runs over the bridge, and head northwards along the road, which soon curves to the right.
 After a short distance turn left up Station Road, and follow this up to the railway station, where this walk ends.